 I am 43 and I believe that being in our forties is the best age.
 We are finally wise and experienced enough, but still have the capacity for amazing stamina and physical strength when required.
 The only drawback is that naturally, some signs of aging have started to appear.

 I am a Dermatologist and Cosmetic Doctor performing facial aesthetic treatments which means that I analyse faces, locate strengths and weaknesses and like an artist, visualise the final result into those faces.

 Of course, I analysed my own face too.
 I was aware of the fat that had been lost beneath my eyes as one of the most common weaknesses, which gives a person the typical sad look.
 It was my biggest personal issue with my face and consequently I wanted a fresher look.

-Another motivation for having a filler treatment was the wish to be able to relate to my patients' experiences.
-How does it feel going through a filler treatment?
+Another motivation for having a Botox and filler treatment was the wish to be able to relate to my patients' experiences.
+How does it feel going through a Botox and filler treatment?
 Is the treatment painful?
 Does it leave my face bruised and puffy?
-How does it feel having fillers in my face?
+How does it feel having Botox and fillers in my face?

 My treatment started with an analysis of strengths and weaknesses, which was interesting as most of us are so critical about ourselves, we are not aware of our strengths.

 Being a man, I have a long forehead so I have to be cautious with Botox as it might further elongate this, which in turn would make my moderately droopy upper eyelids worse.
 I also had an indentation in my forehead and treating this would give some lift to my eye brows and upper eyelids.
 Dr Acquilla also pinpointed my main concern, the flattening and grooves in my cheeks.

 Going further down, he drew my attention to my slightly elongated upper lip and the lack of the two parallel ridges going form the nose to the lip and also to the corners of my mouth that had started to turn down, adding to the impression of sadness in my ageing face.